FelixErnst/Modstrings/README.md

 al.](#Literature)) package.
 It can store RNA sequences containing special characters of the RNA modification alphabet and thus can store location and identity of modifications.
 Functions for conversion to a tabular format are implemented as well.
-A `ModDNAString` class is implemented analogous, which is based on the DNA modification alphabet from the Hoffman lab ([Sood et al.](#Literature)).
+A `ModDNAString` class is implemented analogously, which is based on the DNA modification alphabet from the Hoffman lab ([Sood et al.](#Literature)).